 - Note 1: It is not recommended to adopt any other code not in the command definition table, which will potentially enter the hidden mode. - Note 2: ADD=00H will output the manufacturer ID first and ADD=01H will output device ID first. - Note 3: The RSTEN command must be executed before executing the RST command.
-If any other command is issued in-between RSTEN and RST, the RST command will be ignored. - Note 4: The number in parentheses after "ADD" or "Data" stands for how many clock cycles it has.
-For example, "Data(8)" represents there are 8 clock cycles for the data in.
-Please note the number after "ADD" are based on 3-byte address mode, for 4-byte address mode, which will be increased.
+If any other command is issued in-between RSTEN and RST, the RST command will be ignored. - Note 4: The number in parentheses after "Dummy" stands for how many clock cycles it has.